 - Consider a money belt – the best way to stop thieves in their tracks!

 - Don’t take valuables to the beach – with thieves targeting tourists at beach resorts, having any valuables on the beach is not a good idea

 - Make sure your hotel room is secure – there has been a rise in robbery from hotel rooms (especially in Sunny Beach).
-Make sure doors look securely, windows close and can be locked, that you have a safe, and that it’s in a good area of town
+Make sure doors lock securely, windows close and can be locked, you have a safe, and that it’s in a good area of town

 - Be wary of strip clubs – people overcharge wildly and use aggressive techniques in Sunny Beach, Sofia, Bansko and Borovets

-- Don’t leave valuables in your car – theft from rental cars and from cars with foreign number plates are common.
+- Don’t leave valuables in your car – break-ins to rental cars and cars with foreign number plates are common.
 Don’t leave important items in your car!

-- Be careful where you park – tires can be deliberately punctured, distract the driver, then steal your stuff; it happens across the country
+- Be careful where you park – tires can be deliberately punctured, the driver distracted, etc… it all ends with your stuff being stolen.
+Not a good move.

 - Avoid stray dogs – feral dogs, especially in packs, are common and can be aggressive; they often have rabies